 Common side effects of lithium can include:

-Hand tremor (If tremors are particularly bothersome, dosages can sometimes be reduced, or an additional medication can help.)
+- Hand tremor (If tremors are particularly bothersome, dosages can sometimes be reduced, or an additional medication can help.)

-Notify your doctor if you experience persistent symptoms from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.
+Notify your doctor if you suspect you may have persistent side effects from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.

-Tell your doctor about history of cancer, heart disease, kidney disease, epilepsy, and allergies.
+Tell your doctor about your medical history, including cancer, heart disease, kidney disease, epilepsy, and allergies.
 Make sure your doctor knows about all other drugs you are taking.
 Avoid products that are low in sodium (salt) since a low-sodium diet can lead to excessively high lithium levels.
-While taking lithium, use caution when driving or using machinery and limit alcoholic beverages.
+While taking lithium, use caution when driving or using machinery, and limit alcoholic beverages.
 People who take lithium also should consult with their doctor before taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, because those medications can increase lithium levels.

 There are a few serious risks to consider.
-Lithium may weaken bones in children.
-The drug has also been linked to birth defects and is not recommended for pregnant women, especially during the first three months of pregnancy.
+The drug has been linked to certain birth defects and should be used with caution in pregnant women, especially during the first three months of pregnancy.
 The safety of breastfeeding while taking lithium should be discussed in advance with your doctor.
 Also, in some people, long-term lithium treatment can interfere with kidney function or lead to permanent kidney damage -- which is why periodic monitoring of blood tests to measure kidney functioning is important.